 - Under 35: no pregnancy after 12 months of well-timed attempts

-- 35 and over: no pregnancy after ~6 months
+- 35 and over: no pregnancy after about 6 months

-- Right away if cycles are very irregular, you have marked pain/fever, or known conditions such as endometriosis, PCOS or thyroid disease
+- Immediately if cycles are very irregular, there is significant pain or fever, or you live with conditions such as endometriosis, PCOS, or thyroid disease

 Conclusion

-At-home ICI can be a pragmatic route if you prepare sterile supplies, hit the fertile window and handle the sample carefully.
-Keep concise notes on cycle and timing, prioritise safety, and be clear on Canada’s regulatory and family-law landscape before you begin.
-With a tidy plan and realistic expectations, you give yourself the best chance to turn a simple method into steady progress.
+Home ICI can be a pragmatic route in Canada if you prepare sterile supplies, hit the fertile window, and handle the sample with care.
+Keep concise notes on timing, prioritise safety, and understand how federal rules and provincial parentage laws apply in your situation.
+With a tidy plan, realistic expectations, and consistent timing, you give yourself the best chance to turn a simple method into steady progress.